pinecone-io/terraform-provider-pinecone/docs/resources/index.md

 - `host` (String) The URL address where the index is hosted.
 - `id` (String) Index identifier
 - `status` (Attributes) Status (see [below for nested schema](#nestedatt--status))

+<a id="nestedatt--embed"></a>
+### Nested Schema for `embed`

+Required:

+- `field_map` (Map of String) Identifies the name of the text field from your document model that will be embedded.
+- `model` (String) the name of the embedding model to use for the index.

+Optional:

+- `metric` (String) The distance metric to be used for similarity search.
+You can use 'euclidean', 'cosine', or 'dotproduct'.
+If the 'vector_type' is 'sparse', the metric must be 'dotproduct'.
+If the vector_type is dense, the metric defaults to 'cosine'.
+- `read_parameters` (Map of String) The read parameters for the embedding model.
+- `write_parameters` (Map of String) The write parameters for the embedding model.

+Read-Only:

+- `dimension` (Number) The dimension of the embedding model, specifying the size of the output vector.
+- `vector_type` (String) The index vector type associated with the model.
+If 'dense', the vector dimension must be specified.
+If 'sparse', the vector dimension will be nil.

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`